 What is a Drug Take Back Program?

 Drug take back programs are the safe and environmentally sound way that you can dispose of leftover or expired medications.
 When you are no longer taking your medication, especially opioids or other narcotic prescription medications, you should dispose of them promptly and properly.
 How do you properly dispose of your unused or expired prescription drugs?
-If there is a drug take back program in your community take the prescription drugs there.
+If there is a drug take back program in your community take your prescription drugs there.
 There are typically locations close to your home or offered at your local pharmacy.

 Pharmacies, local law enforcement agencies, one-day collection events, and mail-back programs are a combination of ways that communities are coming together to help curve prescription drug abuse.
 The most common drug take backs are at pharmacies and local police departments.
 What’s the difference between taking your drugs back to the pharmacy or a police department?

 - Pharmacies – many pharmacies like Walgreens and CVS are now participating in drug take back programs.
 Walgreens currently offers 600 drug disposal units in their stores and are adding another 900 units.
 CVS also has 750 units in stores and has donated 800 drug disposal units to police departments.
 Pharmacies are getting on board with drug take back programs because they know these programs can help stem the growing opioid crisis in our country.
-For many consumers having drug take back units in pharmacies seems to be the best option because a pharmacy is where they go to get prescriptions, it should be where they take them back to.
+For many consumers, having drug take back units in pharmacies seems to be the best option because a pharmacy is where they go to get prescriptions, it should be where they take them back to.
 To find a pharmacy that has a prescription drug take back near you, search here.

 - Police Departments – Many people feel concern when they think about taking drugs to a police department, prescription or not.
 Since law enforcement agents aren’t doctors or pharmacies, some question where the drugs go and if they have to give personal information.
 The good news is that the drugs are destroyed, they are not recirculated or repurposed.
 Some police departments also organize drug drop off days to get more involvement in the community and to spread the importance of prescription drug take back programs.
 The DEA also states that prescription drug collectors can’t force you to give them any information about the medication you’re turning in or your prescriber.
 If you are unsure if your local police department participates in a drug take back program, you can search here.